 Sauntering through the trails at Odiorne State Park in Portsmouth, New Hampshire is interesting because it is one of the hottest birding spots around and there is a rich cultural history here as well.
 Not only can one see a myriad of bird species during migration, but the physical landscape and monuments are testament to … Continue reading Birds and History on the New Hampshire Seacoast

 Our Casa owner, Adrian, gesticulates excitedly in broken English.
 He then energetically drags Marietta and I to his back yard oasis.
 "Come...
-Come!" he says, as we follow him with exhaustion after a long day.
-Bird Feeders hang from native trees and shrubs and a bird bath stands waiting for the birds to use every … Continue reading The Birds of Cuba
+Come!" he says, as we follow him with exhaustion after a long day of traveling from Miami and then Havana.
+Bird Feeders hang from native trees and shrubs and a bird bath stands … Continue reading The Birds of Cuba

 Known as the playground of the rich and famous, Martha's Vineyard is jam-packed with visitors each summer.
 Traffic and parking can be problematic.
 Every July, the population on the island peaks at around 125,000, but in winter, the number of year-round residents dwindles to 15,000.
 This is why our Mass Audubon group heads out in … Continue reading Winter Birds of Martha’s Vineyard